asonyue/OpenSource_Final/doc/project_description.md

-# Project Goal and Description
+# Documentation for Goal, Functionality, and Architecture

 ## Goal

 The goal is to make a sequence memory game webapp with a top 5 leaderboard.

-## Functionality
+## Functions

+- User is prompted to press enter.
-- User presses enter key to start game.
+- Game starts once user presses enter on their keyboard.
 - There are 4 different colored boxes in which one is randomly selected to flash once per level.
 - The player starts at level 1 and levels up when he repeats the sequence correctly by clicking on the correct boxes.
 - If the player clicks incorrectly, the game will end.